WSSD Reopening Questions and Answers - September 22, 2020

-ELEMENTARY SCHOOL: Students who are sick or need to stay home for an extended period of time can attend their classes virtually through the use of Zoom.
-If they are unable to attend the classes virtually, students and families should reach out to their teachers for missed assignments, and for direction regarding the use of online resources, instructional videos, and teacher created content that supports the class and unit learning objectives.
+MIDDLE SCHOOL: Students who are sick or need to stay home for an extended period of time can attend their classes virtually through the use of Zoom.
+If they are unable to attend the classes virtually, students and families should reach out to their teachers for missed assignments, and for direction to receive the essential learning.

 Online Academy Q&A

 Q: Will students who participate in the WSSD Online Academy receive instruction from the WSSD teachers?

 A: Yes.
 All courses will be taught by the WSSD teachers.

 Q: Will students who select the WSSD Online Academy be able to switch to the A/B Cohort model at any time?

 A: ELEMENTARY SCHOOL: All WSSD parents have been asked to enroll in the WSSD Online Academy by midnight on August 3rd.
 Students who participate in the WSSD Online Academy will complete their education from home.
 Once enrolled in the WSSD Online Academy, students remain until the end of the semester or year.

 MIDDLE SCHOOL: Middle school parents should reach out their grade level administrator to request a move from the Online Academy to the In-Person A/B Cohort model.
 The middle school may need up to 5 days of time to properly plan and transition for the return of students.

 HIGH SCHOOL: High school parents should reach out their grade level administrator to request a move from the Online Academy to the In-Person A/B Cohort model.
 The High school may need up to 5 days of time to properly plan and transition for the return of students.